Claude Code Integration

 1. Install Rafter CLI

-Run initialization (auto-detects Claude Code):~/.claude/ directory), Rafter will:
+Run initialization with Claude Code integration:~/.claude/ directory), Rafter will:

 3. Restart Claude Code

-Restart your Claude Code session to load the skills:Rafter Security Audits: Automated Scanning
+Restart your Claude Code session to load the skills:Remote Code Analysis: Automated Scanning

-The backend skill allows Claude to proactively suggest security scans.Commands
+The remote analysis skill allows Claude to proactively suggest security scans.Commands

 Trigger a comprehensive security scan on your repositoryAuto-detects: Current repo and branch from gitExample: